 31. Tile Medallions

 A backsplash should run the entire length of the countertop, not just behind the sink.
-However, with the tile medallions backsplash design, a great load of creativity is employed.
+However, the tile medallions backsplash design employs a great deal of creativity.

-Instead of the regular backsplash, the tile medallions design features cream tiles that are offset by a medallion or tile centerpiece.
-The goal of this backsplash design is to achieve a rich Tuscan look with the backsplash.
+Instead of the regular backsplash, the tile medallion design features cream tiles offset by a medallion or tile centerpiece.
+This backsplash design aims to achieve a rich Tuscan look with the backsplash.

-As far as the medallion or centerpiece is concerned, this piece of the design is not bought separately.
+The medallion or centerpiece is not bought separately.
 Rather, it is built from scratch by the tile setters during the installation of the tiles.
-On top of that, the tiles surrounding the medallion are installed diagonally to draw focus to it.
+The tiles surrounding the medallion are also installed diagonally to draw focus.
 The outer frame finally makes it pop from the rest of the backsplash.

 32. Rusty Slate Tile Backsplash